emqx/emqx-reloader/README.md

 emqx-reloader
 =============

-Erlang Module Reloader for Development
+Erlang Module Hot Reloader for Development.

 NOTICE: Don't load the plugin in production.